victor-alvarez/ThreeLevelAndriodGame/phase2/README.txt

 Hitting Game1 in the main menu will reset stats and "start a new game".

 Game1:
+Click/tap and drag to move player, or you can tilt if you are on mobile.
+Gain points by hitting rising platforms and bouncing off them.
+Avoid spikes from top and bottom of screen or else you lose lives.
+Harder difficulty means faster rising platforms.

 Game2:
 Select type of Riddle/Trivia then answer the 6 questions provided.
 Wrong answers lose lives and